Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Experiments

-Table \ref{tab:qaconv} shows a comparison between different variations of QAConv, namely the original QAConv (denoted as Ori) \cite{Liao-ECCV2020-QAConv}, the competitive QAConv baseline that we adapted, and the proposed QAConv-GS.
-Results in Table \ref{tab:qaconv} show that, beyond the successful learning scheme of the class memory proposed in QAConv, the proposed metric learning method QAConv-GS with the GS sampler is also very effective in learning discriminant models.
-QAConv-GS outperforms the compatitive baseline for all experiments, with up to 6.2\% improvements in Rank-1 and 5.3\% in mAP.
+Table \ref{tab:qaconv} shows a comparison among different variations of QAConv: the original QAConv \cite{Liao-ECCV2020-QAConv} (denoted as Ori), the competitive QAConv baseline we adapted (denoted as Base), and the proposed QAConv-GS.
+It shows that, beyond the successful learning scheme of the class memory module proposed in QAConv, QAConv-GS with the proposed GS sampler is also very effective in learning discriminant models.
+QAConv-GS outperforms the competitive baseline for all experiments, by 6.8\% and 5.4\% in Rank-1, respectively, on CUHK03 and Market-1501 when trained on MSMT17.

+Interestingly, Table \ref{tab:qaconv} also shows that the within-dataset evaluation results are also improved by QAConv-GS compared to the baseline.
+However, improving performance on a single dataset does not always lead to better generalization, since it may also overfit a dataset, as can be observed in Table \ref{tab:sota}.
+Therefore, we suggest a focus on generalization since it is more critical for practical applications.

 Furthermore, we also compare the training time of QAConv (with class memory) and QAConv-GS.
 Both methods are tested on a single NVIDIA V100 GPU.
-From the comparison shown in Table \ref{tab:qaconv}, it can be observed that the original QAConv learned with class memory becomes very slow when trained on a large-scale dataset, such as the full MSMT17 or RandPerson.
+From the comparison shown in Table \ref{tab:qaconv}, it can be observed that the original QAConv learned with class memory becomes very slow when trained on large-scale datasets, such as the full MSMT17 or RandPerson.
 This is not surprising, because in each mini-batch iteration, the QAConv with class memory needs to compute matching scores between mini-batch samples and the feature map memory of all classes; and the number of classes is 4,101 in MSMT17, and 8,000 in RandPerson.
 In contrast, the proposed pairwise learning with the GS sampler is much more efficient because it avoids matching all classes in each iteration.
-As can be seen from Table \ref{tab:qaconv}, the training time of the baseline QAConv can be reduced by up to $\times5$, which is a significant achievement.
+As can be seen from Table \ref{tab:qaconv}, the training time of the baseline QAConv can be reduced from 25.4 hours to 2 hours when trained on RandPerson with 8,000 identities, which is a significant achievement.

 In addition, we also evaluate the sampling efficiency of the proposed GS sampler.
 As stated earlier, it constructs a graph at the beginning of each epoch.
 We evaluate the running time of all the computations in GS.
 The results are 4 seconds on Market-1501, 9 seconds on the MSMT17 training subset, 40 seconds on the full MSMT17 dataset, and 138 seconds on RandPerson with 8,000 identities.
 Therefore, the GS sampler is in fact efficient, despite being incorporated into QAConv, which is a heavy matcher compared to the mainstream Euclidean distance.